 South African competition legislation has been pivotal in ensuring economic integration of previously disadvantaged persons who were prejudicially affected by apartheid.
-Merger activity is carefully regulated by the Commission and Tribunal to address the high levels of concentration and skewed patterns of ownership of the South African economy.
-From a merger control perspective, the regulations underpinning the national security provisions are still under review and it will be interesting to see how these provisions (including the expanded public interest provisions) will be tested by the enforcing authorities and the courts.
+Merger activity is carefully regulated by the Commission and the Tribunal to address the high levels of concentration and skewed patterns of ownership of the South African economy.
+From a merger control perspective, the regulations underpinning the national security provisions are still under review and it will be interesting to see how these provisions (including the expanded public interest provisions and, in particular, the promotion of a greater spread of ownership to increase the levels of ownership by historically disadvantaged persons and workers) will be tested by the enforcing authorities and the courts.

-1 Xolani Nyali and Shakti Wood are partners at Bowmans.
+1 Xolani Nyali and Shakti Wood are partners, and Kathryn Lloyd is a senior associate, at Bowmans.

-2 The original grounds include the impact of the merger on a particular industrial sector or region, employment, the ability of SMEs or firms controlled or owned by historically disadvantaged persons to become competitive and the ability of national industries to compete in international markets.
+2 The original grounds include the impact of the merger on a particular industrial sector or region, employment, the ability of small or medium-sized enterprises or firms controlled or owned by historically disadvantaged persons to become competitive and the ability of national industries to compete in international markets.